mercadopago/devsite-docs/guides/online-payments/checkout-pro/customizations.en.md

-# Customization
+# Customizations

+Customize Checkout Pro to your business model to provide the best possible shopping experience for your shoppers.

-## Ways to open the Checkout Pro
+## Checkout Pro Open

-You can customize how to open the checkout through the use of functions and attributes that can be added to your integration's configuration:
+You can customize how you open Checkout Pro through functions and attributes to add to your integration configuration.

-### Without payment button
+### Open Checkout Pro without a payment button

-Use the `open` function to **open the checkout without displaying a payment button**.
-This allows you to connect it to any element of your website from which you prefer to trigger the Checkout Pro opening.
+Use the `open` method to open Checkout from any desired element of your site, without necessarily showing the checkout button to your buyers.

+For example:

 [[[
 ```html